Born: 1914, 24 December at 144 Dumbiedykes Road, Edinburgh.

 'A' Sqn - maintenance

-The Div Comd wanted the area between MOLL and GHEEL to be combed and the Canal searched for any likely bridging sites.
+The Div Comd wanted the area between MOLL and GHEEL (Geel?) to be combed and the Canal searched for any likely bridging sites.
 C Sqn was allotted this task at about 1400 hrs and reported that a certain amount of opposition was met on both sides of the canal although all the Brs were blown.
 All Sqns concentrated at dusk.

 RHQ, 'B' Sqn, 'A' Echelon - 152858